The 4 BEST Night Tours in Tokyo, JapanĀ

 Are you looking for the best night tours in Tokyo?
 Get ready for neon lights and good times because below we have four fantastic ones to share with you!

-Tokyo is massive and all of the best bars and restaurants are hidden down alleys and hardly marked.
+Tokyo is massive, and all of the best bars and restaurants are hidden down alleys and hardly marked.
 It also doesn’t help that everything is in kanji!
 So it’s easy to miss the best spots if you don’t have a guide.
 That’s where tours come in!

 We’ve been all over Tokyo and and below are our favorite night tours we’ve taken.
 They make getting to local spots easy, offer a fun cultural experience, delicious food, and plenty of opportunities to drink sake with locals.